A Roof Certification Can Help You Sell Your Home

 Some cities have Truth-in-Housing guidelines and regulations governing repairs before resale.
 Some city regulations do not require that sellers replace failing roofs.
 Be sure to check the rules for the location in which you're selling.

 Roof certifications are separate from a home inspection.
-Home inspectors, for the most part, do not perform thorough roof inspections.
-Instead, in many locales, roofing inspectors climb up on the roof and issue reports on:
+Home inspectors do not perform certifications unless they are certified, authorized and paid to do so.
+Instead, many roofing inspectors climb up on the roof and issue reports on:

 - Ridges, caps and drip edges